collects

 |

-In this post we outline the history of the Holy Week Collects, which are found on pages 607-609 of the Book of Common Prayer 2019.
-In researching this topic, we drew especially from commentaries by Massey Hamilton Shepherd, Jr., Marion J. Hatchett, and C. Frederick Barbee and Paul F. M. Zahl.
+In this post, we outline the history of the Holy Week Collects, which are found on pages 607-609 of the Book of Common Prayer 2019.
+In researching this topic, we drew especially from commentaries by Massey Hamilton Shepherd, Jr., Marion J. Hatchett, C. Frederick Barbee, and Paul F. M. Zahl.
 What is a collect?
-A collect is…
+A collect is a short, formal…